Abbott sparks fresh White House speculation with border moves - NewsBreak

 The migrants are all legally in the U.S. and waiting for official determination of their asylum claims.
 They also all voluntarily got on the bus to Washington, which the White House has repeatedly reminded the public of when asked for its reaction to Abbott sending the buses.

 But immigration is an issue that plays disproportionately up with Republicans.
 A Quinnipiac University poll from late March showed that just 9 percent of Americans said immigration is the most important issue facing the country.
-However, 19 percent of Republicans said it is the most important issue, the highest share behind those who cited inflation.Whitmer goes on offense amid barrage of GOP attacks in Michigan
+However, 19 percent of Republicans said it is the most important issue, the highest share behind those who cited inflation.Bidens paid 24.6% taxes on $610,702 earnings, returns show

 While Abbott’s actions on immigration this week elevate his profile nationally, former President Trump’s looming decision on 2024 hangs over many Republicans, including the Texas governor, GOP strategist Doug Heye said.